kgruiz/PythonPotrace/Docs/COutline.md

 Initializes a PDF document, writing the initial header information.
 - `fout`: `FILE *`, Output file descriptor.
 **Returns**:
-`int`, Returns 0 on success, or 1 on error with errno set
+`int`, Returns 0 on success, or 1 on error with errno set.

 #### `page_pdf`
 ```c